-TBA hrs. /week Sem: as needed
+TBA hrs. /week

 Pre-Reg: MATH Mods.
 1-7, READ 0892, required ACT or COMPASS ENGL scores.
 One semester of Biology or permission of instructor.

 Special topic courses in an area of biology with emphasis on application of biological principles.
 Written project outline and reports are required.
 Credit hours dependent on the scope and extent of course.